 Make potential clients see the light with these four steps: apologize, promote, get offline, keep it simple.

 The first step towards fixing a problem is acknowledging that one occurred.
-Regardless of what happened, a simple apology and sympathy for your customer’s experience goes a long way.
+A simple apology, and sympathy towards your customer’s experience goes a long way.
 When thinking about how to respond to negative reviews, it’s important to also think about what factors came together to result in this negative experience.
 Set your pride aside and listen, while you may not know it at the time, this is likely an opportunity.

-Empathy can be hard when we feel attacked.
-As a business owner especially; you know how important it is to respond to negative reviews in a way that is meaningful and professional – you don’t want to bugger this up.
-(Likely why you’re here reading this blog right now) What many business owners don’t remember when they ask themselves how do I respond to negative reviews, is that the review is nothing more than a cry for help.
+Empathy can be hard when we feel attacked, especially as a business owner.
 It might feel like an attack, and that’s a normal human way to feel, but you can shift this perspective through listening and recognizing the opportunity presented with a negative review.
 Put yourself in their shoes, listen and seek to understand.
 Then Acknowledge and validate their voice.
-Simply let them know that you are listening and they have been heard.
+Simply let them know that you are listening and they have been heard

 One thing we often tell our clients is that a business without a negative review is often met with innate skepticism.
 Don’t beat yourself up.
 You’re only human and if it was easy to be perfect everyone would have a thriving business from day one.
 Speaking of “only being human”, now is a great chance to show that your business is a person two.
 Don’t focus on your shortcomings but rather your ability to grow and learn – you know, like people do.